hypernova-developer/Jenny/README.md

 ---

 ## Information About Releases
-Refer to the [Releases Guide](docs/RELEASES.md) for information of all of the releases.
+Refer to the [Releases Support Policy](docs/RELEASES.md) for information for all the releases.

 ---